How to Stand Out in a Competitive Job Market: A Strategic Approach

 "What's the single biggest gap someone with my profile needs to address?"

-Example: Seek brief feedback chats with AI Engineers and Data Science Managers in EdTech.
-Ask specific questions like, "Given my background X and goal Y, what's the most common mistake candidates like me make?"
-Use answers to guide your next steps.
+Seek brief feedback chats with AI Engineers (ideal role) and Data Analysts (stepping stone) in EdTech.
+Ask specific questions like, "Given my background X and goal Y, what's the most common mistake candidates like me make when trying to enter either of these roles?"

 Focus Efforts: Based on prioritized gaps from Step 3, actively seek opportunities showcasing those specific skills.